LEON

 LEON (from león meaning lion) is a radiation-tolerant 32-bit central processing unit (CPU) microprocessor core that implements the SPARC V8 instruction set architecture (ISA) developed by Sun Microsystems.
 It was originally designed by the European Space Research and Technology Centre (ESTEC), part of the European Space Agency (ESA), without any involvement by Sun.
 Later versions have been designed by Gaisler Research, under a variety of owners.
 It is described in synthesizable VHSIC Hardware Description Language (VHDL).
-LEON has a dual license model: An GNU Lesser General Public License (LGPL) and GNU General Public License (GPL) free and open-source software (FOSS) license that can be used without licensing fee, or a proprietary license that can be purchased for integration in a proprietary product.
+LEON has a dual license model: A GNU Lesser General Public License (LGPL) and GNU General Public License (GPL) free and open-source software (FOSS) license that can be used without licensing fee, or a proprietary license that can be purchased for integration in a proprietary product.

 The core is configurable through VHDL generics, and is used in system on a chip (SOC) designs both in research and commercial settings.

 History

 The LEON project was begun by the European Space Agency (ESA) in late 1997 to study and develop a high-performance processor to be used in European space projects.

 The objectives for the project were to provide an open, portable and non-proprietary processor design, capable to meet future requirements for performance, software compatibility and low system cost.
 Another objective was to be able to manufacture in a single-event upset (SEU) tolerant sensitive semiconductor process.
 To maintain correct operation in the presence of SEUs, extensive error detection and error handling functions were needed.
 The goals have been to detect and tolerate one error in any register without software intervention, and to suppress effects from Single Event Transient (SET) errors in combinational logic.

 The LEON family includes the first LEON1 VHSIC Hardware Description Language (VHDL) design that was used in the LEONExpress test chip developed in 0.25 μm technology to prove the fault-tolerance concept.
 The second LEON2 VHDL design was used in the processor device AT697 from Atmel (F) and various system-on-chip devices.
 These two LEON implementations were developed by ESA.
 Gaisler Research, now part of Frontgrade (previously Aeroflex and Cobham), developed the third LEON3 design and has announced the availability of the fourth generation LEON, the LEON4 processor.